Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Experiments

-It is worth noting that previous grounding LMMs (\eg, LISA~\citep{lai2024lisa}, GLaMM~\citep{rasheed2024glamm}) are not usually evaluated on these general-purpose VQA benchmarks.
-For example, POPE is designed for quantifying object hallucination in LMMs by asking questions like ``\texttt{Is there an [object] in the image?}'' but the queried object often does not exist.
-However, we find that GLaMM almost always answers ``\texttt{Sure, it is [seg].}'' and provides an incorrect segmentation mask (see examples in Figure~\ref{fig:qual}).
-Such loss of capabilities in answering general questions is due to \emph{supervision bias}---these LMMs are fine-tuned for grounding tasks and they forget how to answer general visual questions without grounding.
-Therefore, grounding LMMs like GLaMM have extremely low scores on these benchmarks, and we choose to compare with stronger generalist LMMs that are not designed for grounding tasks on VQA benchmarks.
+It is worth noting that previous grounding LMMs (\eg, LISA~\citep{lai2024lisa} and GLaMM~\citep{rasheed2024glamm}) are not usually evaluated on these general-purpose VQA benchmarks.
+For example, some questions are designed to examine object understanding in LMMs by asking questions like ``\texttt{Is there an [object] in the image?}'', but the queried object may not exist.
+However, we find that LISA and GLaMM almost always answers ``\texttt{Sure, it is [seg].}'' and provides an incorrect segmentation mask (see examples in Figure~\ref{fig:qual} in the supplementary material).
+Such loss of capabilities in answering general questions is due to the \emph{supervision bias}---these LMMs are fine-tuned for grounding tasks and they forget how to answer general visual questions without grounding.
+Therefore, grounding LMMs like GLaMM have extremely low scores on these benchmarks.

-When compared with state-of-the-art LMMs of the same scale (fine-tuned from a 7B LLM), including InstructBLIP~\citep{dai2023instructblip}, IDEFICS~\citep{idefics}, Qwen-VL-Chat~\citep{bai2023qwen}, and LLaVA-1.5~\citep{liu2024improved}, \ourmodel ranks 1st on 3 benchmarks, and 2nd on 4 benchmarks.
-Since \ourmodel is trained on the same data as LLaVA-1.5, similar results are observed.
-Therefore, our diffusion-based \ourmodel improves fine-grained vision-language comprehension that specifically requires the grounding ability, while retaining strong general vision-language capabilities.
+As shown in Table~\ref{tab:gcg_vqa}, compared with state-of-the-art LMMs of the same scale (fine-tuned from a 7B or 8B LLM), \ourmodel achieves performance on par with LLaVA-1.5, as \ourmodel is trained on the same data as LLaVA-1.5.
+Therefore, our diffusion-based \ourmodel improves fine-grained visual grounding ability while maintaining strong conversation ability as a generalist LMM.